-Ever wanted to go to finishing school?
+Description of the Learning: Ever wanted to go to finishing school?
 Now is your chance.
 This unit will focus on social etiquette and manners.
 It contains three key areas of study: etiquette throughout time, etiquette in different cultures and mastering the art of etiquette.

 Students will first examine the development of etiquette throughout history and investigate why social norms change over time.
-One activity they will undertake is an interview of a senior citizen from the 'I wish I'd asked program'.
+One activity students will undertake is an interview of a senior citizen from the 'I wish I'd asked program'.